Lwideman76/LW-ETL-project/README.md

    cd LW-Capstone-project

 ### Data

+### Loan Application Dataset
-- Loan Application Dataset: Contains information on loan applications and their statuses.
-As well as well written steps given to break down the processes
+Contains information on loan applications and their statuses.
+Detailed steps are provided to break down the processes involved.

+### Credit Card Dataset
-- Credit Card Dataset: Contains information on credit card transactions and customer profiles.
-As well as well written steps given to break down the processes
+Contains information on credit card transactions and customer profiles.
+Detailed steps are provided to break down the processes involved.

 ### Code
-- `Data_Extraction.ipynb`: Jupyter notebook for cleaning and preprocessing the data.
+- `Data_Extraction.ipynb`: Notebook for cleaning and preprocessing the data.
-- `Data_Transformation.ipynb`: Jupyter notebook for cleaning, preprocessing and transforming data.
+- `Data_Transformation.ipynb`: Notebook for cleaning, preprocessing, and transforming data.
 - `Data_Visualization.ipynb`: Jupyter notebook for visualizing the data.

 ### Database Scripts